The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 This agreement sets expectations and protects everyone involved.

-Touring agreements and forms are required statewide, but the details (duration, fees, structure) can vary by brokerage.
-This explanation reflects how touring is handled at my brokerage, but specifics may differ elsewhere.
+Fine print: touring agreements and disclosure forms are required statewide, but the details, duration, fees, and structure can vary by brokerage.
+This explanation reflects how touring is handled at my brokerage.
+Specifics may differ elsewhere.
+The complete breakdown: Do You Have to Sign Anything Before Touring Homes in Kansas?

 Bottom Line